Michael Lindsay, 2nd Baron Lindsay of Birker: Education and life in China

 Lindsay was the son of Sandie and Erica Lindsay, née Storr.
 On his mother's side, he was descended from the goldsmith and silversmith Paul Storr; his cousins thus included Rev. Vernon Storr, Archdeacon of Westminster from 1931 to 1936, Rev. Frank Utterton, Archdeacon of Surrey from 1906 to 1908, the obstetrician Sir Francis Champneys, 1st Baronet and his brothers, Basil Champneys and Weldon Champneys, and the artists Rex Whistler and Laurence Whistler.

 He was educated at Gresham's School, Holt, and Balliol College Oxford.
-After Oxford, he became a lecturer at Yenching University in Peiping, China and American University in Washington, D.C.
+After Oxford, he became a lecturer at Yenching University in Beiping, China and American University in Washington, D.C.

 Using his protected status as a foreign citizen, Lindsay began smuggling radio and medical supplies to the communists, who were resisting the Japanese occupation of China.
 He needed a native speaker of Chinese, so he recruited his student, Hsiao Li, whom he married on 25 June 1941.
-They had one son, James, born on 29 January 1945, and two daughters, Erica (1942-1993) and Mary Muriel (b.
-1951).
+They had one son, James, born on 29 January 1945, and two daughters, Erica (1942–1993) and Mary Muriel (born 1951).

 Following the attack on Pearl Harbor, Lindsay became a citizen of an enemy state and thus liable for arrest, but the pair managed to escape.
 For the next four years, they acted behind enemy lines.
 Lindsay first worked in the communists' Radio Department and then at the New China News Agency.
 Two children were born to them during their 500-mile journey on foot to the communist headquarters in Yenan: Erica, born in a hut in the mountains in 1942, and James, born in a hospital cave in Yenan in 1945.